bg-write/chatGPT-cheatsheet/README.md

 message_history = []
 ```

 We first create an empty list called `message_history` that'll soon store our chat's conversation history.
-We then create a `while` loop that'll continue until we manually stop the app.
+We then create a `while` loop that'll repeat until we manually stop the app.
 The rest of these code snippets live inside this `while` loop.

 ```python
 user_input = input("USER PROMPT > ")